Best tablets for photo editing in 2022

 Methodology for choosing the best tablets for photo editing

 We compared price, performance, battery life, screen size, color gamut, and brightness.
 We also paid attention to the key accessories such as pens or upgradable storage, while also taking into consideration each tablet’s operating system and how those features might be applied in practical applications.
-We have also had hands-on time with a number of these devices, including the full breadth of Apple devices, which tend to dominate lists of the best tablets for photo editing.
+We have also had -on time with a number of these devices, including the full breadth of Apple devices, which tend to dominate lists of the best tablets for photo editing.

 Final thought on the best tablets for photo editing